 MASTER’S DEGREE PROGRAMS

 Now that you’ve checked the application requirements and deadlines for your chosen degree, it’s time to dive into the application process.
 You’ll ponder and write your essays, ask for transcripts, think about who you’d like to use as references and reach out to those individuals.
 As you do, you’ll likely be thinking more concretely about how this program will fit into your life.

 If you’ve been a Fuller master’s-level student in the past but have not enrolled for four quarters or more, you’ll need to apply for reinstatement or readmission.

-Final Application Deadline – August 3, 2018 Application Deadline for Doctor of Missiology (DM...
+Application Deadline – October 19, 2018* Deadline for degree programs, including: Master of Div...

 Take a look at the costs associated with your program and research the financial resources available to you to cover those costs: scholarships, loans, work study or other employment, personal savings.
 Gather your financial information, grab some coffee, and find a quiet moment to fill out the FAFSA and other forms you’ll need to submit.